canonical/snapd/docs/oem.md

 Hardware can be assigned directly to a snap part in the oem snap.
 This is useful if you are building e.g. a fixed function device.
-The "assign" key is used and it takes alist of snap parts as parameter that will then get access to the devices specified by the "rules" section.
+The "assign" key is used and it takes a list of snap parts as parameter that will then get access to the devices specified by the "rules" section.
 The matching is flexible and follows what the kernel/udev is doing.